MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/ui-work-report.md

 Reiturinn **Prentari** á beiðnisíðunni sýnir heiti prentarans sem skýrslan verður send til. **(Meðhöndlað af vafra)** gefur til kynna að enginn prentari er valinn fyrir skýrsluna. Í slíku tilfelli sér vafrinn um útprentun og sýnir hefðbundið viðmót þar sem hægt er velja staðbundinn prentara sem tengdur er við tækið þitt.

-Ekki er hægt að breyta prentaranum með reitnum **Prentari** .
-Til að breyta prentaranum þarf að fara á síðurnar **Prentaraval** eða **Prentarastjórnun** .
+Ekki er hægt að breyta prentaranum með reitnum **Prentari**.
+Til að breyta prentaranum þarf að fara á síðurnar **Prentaraval** eða **Prentarastjórnun**.
 Að stilla prentarann er yfirleitt verk sem stjórnandi sér um.
 Frekari upplýsingar má finna í [Setja upp prentara](ui-specify-printer-selection-reports.md).

 <!--
 ### Browser printing

-Because [!INCLUDE[prodshort](includes/prodshort.md)] is a cloud service, it can't reach local printers connected to your computer.
+Because [!INCLUDE[prod_short](includes/prod_short.md)] is a cloud service, it can't reach local printers connected to your computer.
 However, it can connect to cloud-enabled printers.
-In the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.
+In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.

 If a cloud printer is not installed and set up, or if an installed printer fails, then printing will default to the printing options for the browser.

 > [!NOTE]
-> The browser printing options work independently of [!INCLUDE[prodshort](includes/prodshort.md)].
-So any printer settings that might have been set up from printers in [!INCLUDE[prodshort](includes/prodshort.md)] aren't carried over to the browser print options.
+> The browser printing options work independently of [!INCLUDE[prod_short](includes/prod_short.md)].
+So any printer settings that might have been set up from printers in [!INCLUDE[prod_short](includes/prod_short.md)] aren't carried over to the browser print options.

 <!--
 On the **Printer Management** page, you can see the printers that are set up.
 For more information, see [Set Up Printers](ui-specify-printer-selection-reports.md).